HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/nginx_block_access.md

 **20rewrites.conf**  will allow you to configure redirects/rewrites from the domains on the server to a different (sub)domain or a specific page.
 (More on that in a different documentation page)

-The structure of the nginx folder will be a bit different when **varnish is enabled**, then an outside map will be created:
+The structure of the nginx folder will be a bit different when **varnish is enabled**, then an outside folder will be created:

 ```
 ├── 20rewrites.conf